-Counting Shaynae’s Ride, a Brisbane to Sydney charity ride under the auspices of the Cure Brain Cancer Foundation has been conducted eight times so far.
+Counting Shaynae’s Ride, a Brisbane to Sydney Brain Cancer charity ride has been conducted eight times so far.
 Each trip has provided a number of learnings (as summarised) that have improved the management and enjoyment of the ride.

 Firstly, it is recognised that each ride will be different from each other in terms of the dynamic between the riders, the conditions, the relationships with local media, etc. Having small numbers on the ride offers a degree of flexibility to go part of the way of meeting the needs of each particular group.

 Generally the ride follows the route described with a refresher stop every 25km+.
 However small changes to the route and arrival schedule can be accommodated so that participants can enjoy the various sights and venues.

 We try to involve local communities, councils, businesses and the press.
 This involvement may lead to small ceremonies or addresses.
 With input from the participants (some of which have had strong connections with the communities visited), these episodes will be coordinated within the event.

 While the ride is not a race, it is recognised that participants have varying travel speeds.
 Once the relative capabilities of the riders are established, the group tends to adopt some informal procedures to accommodate all.
 One practice is to send the slower ones off earlier, leaving the faster riders to catch them at various points during the day.